Rush Limbos serving humanity and your highly trained broadcast specialist on the case.

 Yeah, eye candy cuts.

-And I can tell you from personal experience that it is not just the left, but it is also the hard right that it is opposed to it.
+And I can tell you from personal experience that it is not just the left, but it is also the hard right that is opposed to it.

-It's a strange kind of bedfellows uh situation.
+It's a strange kind of Bedfellows situation.

 You know what?

-I you know uh I get your point.
+I get your point.

-Uh don't take it personally, John.
+Don't take it personally, John.

-Left and right are the busybodies in our culture today.
+Left and right are the busy bodies in our culture today.

 We'll be back here in just a second.